 Do you have a dog that can't get enough of the great outdoors?
-Read on as Jen Sotolongo of Long Haul Trekkers highlights the best gifts for dogs who accompany their humans from the highest mountain top to backyard woods, and everywhere in between.
+Read on as Jen Sotolongo of Long Haul Trekkers highlights the best outdoor dog gear for canines who accompany their humans from the highest mountain top to backyard woods, and everywhere in between.

 Hurtta Expedition Parka, $80.50